eciggaar/botmaster-watsonconversation-socketio/README.md

 Botmaster supports Third party API integration to enable the conversation of your bot to be enriched.
 Within the `weather.js` middleware file you will see a pre-included Weather API that makes use of IBM Weather Company Data.

 This sample code is able to be adapted to call any API function that returns a .json response.
 This is outputted as a message to the user within the specified channel.

-## Calling the API
-To invoke an API call, your application may require a trigger.
-To do this, we've set an API trigger within the watson.output.context.action json tag.
-We have defined this within the Watson Conversation advanced dialog.
-Whenever the specified node is reached by the user, the action is triggered.

-See e.g. the botmaster-watsonconversation-flightbot repository for an example implementation of this.

 ## License